Using C++

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 |

-pointer to access the class members.
+pointer to access class members.

-2. Class Callbacks
+2. Class callbacks

 1 2 3 4 5 |